 Badlands National Park

-Must-do: Pull off on the roadside if you see trailheads and go for a hike.
+Top tips: Pull off on the roadside if you see trailheads and go for an impromptu hike.
 We made our way to a peak that looked impossibly high from the ground, but wasn’t too difficult.
 The view of the red-striped hills across the horizon beat anything we saw from the ground.

 We let the kids climb to some precarious places because they’re pretty strong and confident climbers.
 My youngest broke her arm at 18 months old climbing out of her crib, so I learned long ago there’s virtually no way to avoid all risk of injury.